 HOUSEKEEPING

 House Subs

-Each pupil is charged £10 once a year to help fund the House.
+Each pupil is charged £15 once a year to help fund the House.
 This is put on the School bill.
-The money is used to help make the common room a more homely environment.
-Tees House has two pool tables, a table tennis table and a füssball table.
-All recreational hardware (pool cues and table tennis bats) is paid for by Tees from funds generated by House subs and tuck shop profits.
+The money, along with proceeds from the Durham House tuck shop, is used to help make the common room a more homely environment, and to fund the much-loved tutor trips.
 It is also used for awards and to help provide additional material for House activities.

 Security

-Boys are allocated locker space and encouraged to use it to keep property safe.
-Locks are the responsibility of the pupil and valuable items can be kept here or given to the Housemaster for safekeeping in his office, which is located next to the common rooms.
+Boys are allocated a locker space and encouraged to use it to keep property safe, though I would encourage boys not to bring expensive or valuable items into school.
+Padlocks are the responsibility of the pupil.
 Pupils are encouraged to give a spare key for their locker to their tutor in case they forget or lose one.

-The Housemaster or the maintenance staff lock Tees House each evening.
+DAY-TO-DAY

 Registration

-Registration takes please each morning by House tutors and is completed between 8.30-8.45am and then again by teachers at the end of lunchtime.
-This is recorded electronically in a central School database, an absentees list is produced after each registration session closes, which is after 08:50 and 13:50 each day.
+Registration takes place each morning by House tutors and is completed between 8.30-8.45am and then again by teachers at the end of lunchtime.
+This is recorded electronically in a central School database, an absentees list is produced after each registration session closes, which is after 8:50am and 1:50pm each day.
 If a pupil is absent from School, their parents/guardian must ring the House Office or send an email before 8.40am.
 If a pupil arrives late to School, they should register themselves at the General Office.

 Wednesday House Meetings

 House meetings are held each Wednesday at 8.55am.
 The HSM leads the meeting.
 Each meeting starts with School notices and then there is often a review of the previous week, followed by preparation for the following week.
 Weekly awards are given to those who have been nominated by pupils and staff.
 Nominations are for those who demonstrate characteristics such as: kindness, compassion, leadership, selflessness, and for those who have experienced successes both in school and through activities outside of school.
 Weekly merit prizes are also given to those that gain the most merits in the Juniors, Inters and Seniors categories.
 Finally, the House meeting finishes with a "Pentatalk" on the weekly theme delivered by one of our Sixth Formers.

-HOUSE EVENTS

-House Service/Celebration

-This is held biennially to celebrate the pupils of the House, their achievements, our House history and to showcase some of the talents of our current pupils.
-All members of the House, their parents and former members of House are invited to attend.

-House Competitions

-House competitions cover a vast array of interests, both sporting and non-sporting in order to encourage as many pupils as possible to take full part.
-While the majority of House competitions take place internally on Wednesday afternoons throughout the School year, please look out for invitations to certain House events which parents may attend, such as the Barney Run and Sports Day.